 This Standard Operating Procedure (SOP) aims to define a regulated procedure for evaluating and handling materials in GMP-regulated areas based on specified quality requirements as to whether a material is suitable for its purpose.

 Scope

-This SOP is valid at <CompanyName> for all Organization.
+This SOP is valid at <CompanyName> for the whole Organization.
 The respective training shall be given in accordance with <TrainingCode> <TrainingTitle>.

 The SOP applies to all materials that:

 are used within a regulated manufacturing process,